 I tried to go easy on the souvenirs this trip and not just buy everything.
 We got some pasta to bring back home.
 And I always try to get a magnet or an ornament from the places we go to.
 But jeez, those pesky ATM fees.
-And that was just at the beginning of the trip when my ATM card wasn’t working.
 See my tips below for ways to combat this expense.

 What Was My Cost Per Day In Italy

 So for one person, my cost was $1,826.91.
 But if I cut out flights, so that you can see what my cost per day in Italy was while I was actually there.

 Total Cost Per Day in Italy (per person): ~$128